 Owning the number one pick in the NFL Draft is a fresh start for the worst team in the league.
 The franchise quarterback you've been missing?
 Here's your chance.
 The pass rusher your defense desperately needs?
 Have at it.
 The kicker needed to guarantee three points inside the 50?
 We have yet to see this, but I'm waiting on the day when someone says screw it and pulls the trigger.
 Mel Kiper would have an aneurysm on live TV because no one in their right mind would used a first-round pick on a kicker.
 Well, maybe the New England Patriots.

 This isn't to say picking number one overall is easy.
-Several teams have struck gold with their Hall of Fame choices like the Indianapolis Colts with Peyton Manning (who went ahead of Chargers bust Ryan Leaf), the Denver Broncos with John Elway, the Buffalo Bills with Bruce Smith, the St. Louis Rams with Orlando Pace, the Pittsburgh Steelers with Terry Bradshaw, the Dallas Cowboys with Troy Aikman, the Houston Oilers with Earl Campbell and the Minnesota Vikings with Ron Yary.
-Others...well, they haven't been so lucky.
+Several teams have struck gold with their future Hall of Famer choices like the Indianapolis Colts with Peyton Manning (who went ahead of Chargers bust Ryan Leaf), the Denver Broncos with John Elway, the Buffalo Bills with Bruce Smith, the St. Louis Rams with Orlando Pace, the Pittsburgh Steelers with Terry Bradshaw, the Dallas Cowboys with Troy Aikman, the Houston Oilers with Earl Campbell and the Minnesota Vikings with Ron Yary.
+Others. like the ..well, they haven't been so lucky.
 Even recent first-overall selections like when the Jacksonville Jaguars selected Trevor Lawrence appear to have legendary potential.
 But, for every perfect pick, there's a bust waiting around the corner.

 Here are the worst first overall picks who didn't come close to living up to their draft position.